 Sports camp costs vary

 The cost of sports camps varies dramatically.
 Day camps run by YMCAs and recreational departments often cost less than $200 per week, while residence camps can set families back $10,000 or more for the full summer.
-(Related: Budgets and a major expense)
+(Learn more: Budgets and a major expense)

 As the economy begins to recover from pandemic-related closures, a small sample of rates from current and prior summers help to illustrate the range of costs that exists at elite training camps:

-- International Gymnastics Camp in Stroudsburg, Pennsylvania charged slightly more than $1,500 for a one-week session.
+- International Gymnastics Camp in Stroudsburg, Pennsylvania charges roughly $1,500 for a one-week session.